fkiwy/unTimely_Catalog_explorer/README.md

 ## Module dependencies:

-The Python Standard Library, NumPy, Matplotlib, Astropy and Pillow (PIL Fork)
+The Python Standard Library, NumPy, Matplotlib, Pillow (PIL Fork), Requests, Astropy and Reproject (which is an Astropy affiliated package)

 ## Installation